keshavnagar/first-react/src/source.md

 This means that if '0' is the result expression , it will appear in your UI.

 empty strings ("") are also considered valid and are rendered as well .

+next chpter : import export in react js :

+1. Default Export and import
+2. Named Export and import
+3. Mixed Export and Import